SnaffCon/Snaffler/README.md

 `-z`   Path to a config file that defines all of the above, and much much more!
 See below for more details.
 Give it `-z generate` to generate a sample config file called `.\default.toml`.

+`-t` Type of log you would like to output.
+Currently supported options are plain and JSON.
+Defaults to plain.

 ## What does any of this log output mean?

 Hopefully this annotated example will help: